I

 used by the client, the information is still presented.

-This actually permits two separate people to compare notes
+This actually permits two separate people to compare notes … if the same

 calibrator worked on both their TVs.